rswinkle/sdl_img/README.md

 software) while the Thumbmode controls are based on keycode and do respect your layout (otherwise you lose all that vim muscle memory).
-This is irrelevant to most people but for people like myself who use Dvorak and *don't* change the default Vim keybinds so HJKL are JCVP physically.
+This is irrelevant to most people but for people like myself who use Dvorak and *don't* change the default Vim keybinds, HJKL, are JCVP physically.

 | Thumbmode Controls      | Description |
 | --------------------    |-------------|